ClementNerma/NightOS/docs/specs/applications-libraries.md

 System applications are registered under the reserved `sys` DID.

+## Features

+Applications as well as libraries can also declare _features_, which are opt-in parts of the program.
+They are described in [the manifest](#the-manifest) and can be enabled or disabled when installing the program.

+Each feature allows to embed additional assets and declare additional supported languages (e.g. language packs), and a specific build option is provided to the build tool to indicate at build time weither a feature is selected or not.

+This allows to save space and build time when a specific feature isn't required, but should still be embedded in the program itself instead of making an additional application or library.

+When the manifest declares one or more feature(s), it must also specify a set of _default features_ to enable, which are selected by default.

 ## The manifest

 A _manifest_ is a file describing the application or library.
 It is mandatory to build and distribute it.
 Its content differ for applications and libraries, but there are common fields (`REQ`: required, `OPT`: optional):